Blidworth Bottoms

-Blidworth Bottoms is a hamlet in Nottinghamshire, England.
-It is located between Blidworth and Ravenshead.
+Blidworth Bottoms is a hamlet in Nottinghamshire, England, near to Blidworth and Ravenshead.
 Population details are included in the civil parish of Blidworth.
-The hamlet consists of Bottoms Farm, the Fox and Hounds public house and a small number of houses.
+The hamlet includes Bottoms Farm, the Fox and Hounds public house, a riding school and a small number of houses.

 In the 19th century a barn was converted into a Primitive Methodist chapel.
-Well attended in the 1860s, it had fallen into decline by the 1900s.
+Well attended when recorded in the 1851 Religious Census, it had fallen into decline by the 1900s.

+The location has also been known as Lower Blidworth.